-Although these developments have not had, and we do not expect in 2022 that they will have, a material effect on our operations, they could in the future.
+Changes to the Canadian Federal Fisheries Act have moved the focus of that legislation from habitat protection to fisheries protection and increased penalties.
+We expect further changes to these regulations, but we cannot predict the scope or potential effect, if any, on our operations.
+Although this and related Canadian regulations have not had, and we do not expect in 2023 that they will have, a material effect on our operations, they could in the future.